vosiz/csharp-utils-lib/README.md

-# csharp-utils-lib
-C# library - utils, commons, tools and helpers
+# C# Utils library

-For C#
-- Unity 3D
-- Winforms
-- WPF
-etc...
+Created by Vosiz

+Designed for unification and private usage.
+Feel free to use it as you want